zachpino/generative-design-workshop-s20/week06/README.md

 ##### Visualization Practice (1 hour, spread out over week)

 Take a look at the Dear Data week thirty-six on *Indecision* in preparation for next week.
 Through the week, construct a dataset for your own visualization purposes on moments when you are stuck in indecision and option-paralysis, and produce 3 visualizations on 5"x7" cards.
 Explore both 2D and 3D visualization opportunities, and prepare to share these with your peers.
 Crayons, color pencils, and play-doh are available in the faculty corridor on Zach's desk.
 Add a legibility key to the backs of all visualizations, and document them in the Google Drive.

-##### Data Research (1 hour, spread out over week)

-Take a look through the many data sources linked above and bookmark some personally interesting, unexpected, and meaningful datasets.
-What might the individual version of some of these global datasets look like?
-Might some of these datasets find their way into design work in your other courses?

 ##### Submit Work